 Before you begin reading about aortic stenosis in children, please read the explanation of how the normal heart works for a basic understanding of its structure and function.

-Aortic stenosis usually won't cause symptoms in infants or small children.
+In young infants, severe or critical aortic stenosis can cause decreased blood flow, which manifests as lethargy, poor feeding, respiratory distress.
+Milder forms of aortic stenosis usually won’t cause symptoms in infants or small children.
 As the child gets older, signs and symptoms or aortic stenosis may appear, including fatigue, a heart murmur (an extra heart sound when a doctor listens with a stethoscope), or, rarely, chest pain, fainting or arrhythmias (abnormal heart rhythm).

 In rare cases, newborns have critical aortic stenosis, which requires immediate medical attention.
 Sometimes these severe cases are diagnosed before birth, through our Fetal Heart Program.